Home

 If you are not familiar with how coaxial cables work, you might want to look at a simple explanation on this site or one of the ARRL Handbooks.

-In order for a conductor like the outside of the shield to not have current flow at Radio Frequencies, it must have the same electrical potential and phase all along the length.
-If it has a high series impedance (common mode impedance) or if the potential difference along the conductor is low, very little current will flow.
-As seen in coaxial cable operational descriptions, any coaxial feedline can have unwanted common mode currents.
+In order for a conductor like the outside of the shield to not have current flow at radio frequencies, it must have the same electrical potential and phase on the shield's outer surface all along the cable's length.
+If the feed line has a high series impedance (common mode impedance), or if the potential difference along the conductor is low, very little current will flow on the outside of the shield.
+Any coaxial feed line, or two-wire twinlead or open wire line, can have unwanted common mode currents.

-Does a vertical or longwire present high common mode voltages to the feeder that can cause common mode currents?
+Does a vertical or longwire present significant common mode voltages to the feeder, voltages that can cause common mode currents?
 You bet it does!
-The only vertical (or longwire) that would not cause such problems is one with a very good or nearly perfect ground system, and that means something that looks like a large infinite groundplane.
-Even then, the cable must exit below that groundplane to be "shield current free".
+The only vertical (or longwire) that would not cause such problems is one with a very good or nearly perfect ground system, and that means something at the feed point that looks like a large infinite groundplane.
+Even then, the feed line must exit below that groundplane to be "shield current free".
+Of course current fed antennas are more of a problem, voltage fed antennas have much less return current at the feed point.
+Keep in mind though that voltage fed antennas, like an end-fed halfwave, do not have infinite feed impedance.
+End-fed halfwaves still require a counterpoise, always!
+People sometimes fail to recognize the counterpoise, but one always must be there or it would be impossible to feed the antenna.

 Aren't Four Elevated Radials Perfect?